ligato/docs/docs/user-guide/quickstart.md

 ### 3.2 etcdctl

-**etcdctl** is an etcd client used to list, put, delete and get key-value pairs from the etcd data store.
+**etcdctl** is an etcd client CLI tool that is used to list, put, delete and get key-value pairs from the etcd data store.

-You can install it locally.
+You can install it locally depending on your OS.

 ```bash
 // Linux users